 FIL Life Ireland's system of governance is supported by an Outsourcing and Supplier Management Policy.
 The policy outlines the delegation and outsourcing arrangements within the Company.
-The Company outsources the Actuarial function to Milliman Limited (Milliman Ireland), and operational activities to other companies within the FIL Group, predominantly to FPM which is regulated by the Financial Conduct Authority (FCA) in the United Kinadom.
-Details of these arrangements are provided in B.7.
+The Company outsources the Actuarial function to Milliman Limited (Milliman Ireland), and operational activities to other companies within the FIL Group, predominantly to FPM which is regulated by the Financial Conduct Authority (FCA) in the Details these United Kingdom. of arrangements are provided in B.6.